openoakland/openoakland.org/src/_posts/2021-07-12-voices-sean-martinez.md

 ---
-title: "Spotlight: Sean Martinez of OpenOakland"
+title: "Voices: Sean Martinez of OpenOakland"
 date: 2021-07-02T00:50:30+00:00
 author: OpenOakland
-layout: page
+layout: post
 ---

 **OpenOakland’s volunteer contributors are the lifeblood of our brigade.
-They come from different backgrounds and have  different experiences of our city.
-As we carry Oakland’s Pride Month celebration forward into our daily lives, we’d like to start shining the light on some of these members.**
+We may have different backgrounds and experiences of our city but we're united in our belief that technology can be a tool to empower communities and make government more representative of the people it serves.
+As we carry Oakland’s Pride Month celebration forward into our daily lives, we’d like to start introducing you to some of these members.**

 ![Purple and blue duotone of Sean Martinez in glasses, smiling with his hand touching his forehead.](/assets/images/blog/Sean-duotone.png)